telerik/ajax-docs/controls/listview/data-editing/how-to/switching-between-insert/update/regular-modes.md

 There are many cases where one would like to manipulate the RadListView insert/update/regular modes manually.
-The samples in this topic illustrate how you can switch between the differnt modes of the RadListView control.
+The samples in this topic illustrate how you can switch between the different modes of the RadListView control.

 ## Insert to Update mode and Update to Insert mode